Conservation Law Enforcement

 Bryce Coffin, UMFK class of 2021, talks with an employee while standing in the woods near a feller buncher

-Prepare for a career in forestry with UMFK’s Associate of Science applied forest management program.
+Prepare for a career in forestry with UMFK’s Applied Forest Management degree.

 Geographic Information Systems (GIS) Certificate